B.A. in Anthropology

 Electives

-Select 12 additional elective hours of anthropology courses; must be from the 2900 level or above.12
+Select 12 additional elective hours of anthropology courses from the 2100 level or above; 9.0 hours must be at the 3000-4000 levels.12

 Courses in the subfields of anthropology not listed in the catalog can sometimes be arranged through independent study with department faculty.